 4. Short Tasks

+Another online job for college students is short task jobs (also called microtasks).
 Short tasks are just what they sound like; little jobs that can usually be completed in 30 minutes or less.
-Tasks vary from site to site but often include transcription, data entry, internet research, answering questions, booking appointments, surveys, translation, and more.
-Short tasks sites like Course Hero, pay an average of $3.00 per question answered.
-Other sites like Fancy Hands, pay anywhere from $2.50 to $7.00 per task.
-Here are some other companies that offer short task assignments:
+Tasks vary from site to site but often include transcription, data entry, internet research, answering questions, booking appointments, search engine evaluation, translation, and more.
+Short tasks sites like Course Hero pay an average of $1,500 per month.
+Other sites, like Fancy Hands, pay anywhere from $2.50-$7.00 per task.

-5. Virtual Assitant
+5. Virtual Assitant (VA)

 If you’re organized and have excellent admin and communication skills, working from your dorm as a virtual assistant may be a good way to earn the extra income that you need.
 I always find bloggers looking for virtual assistants, so joining some relevant Facebook groups can be helpful for finding those one-off job postings.
-The paid membership site, FlexJobs, also has a good list of virtual assistant jobs.
+The paid membership site FlexJobs also has a good list of virtual assistant jobs.

 - My BTLR (part-time)

-- People Per hour (project-based work)
+- People Per Hour (project-based work)

-- Upwork (freelance work)
+- Fiverr (freelance work)

 6. Freelance Writer